Aaron-Cunningham/Bank-Management-System/Docs/README.md

 6) I've assumed that ***overdraft limits*** will be negative integers and ***account balance*** will be positive integers.
 7) The Menu UI took a functional approach mostly.
-8) Withdrawal and deposits are positive integers only (A check is inplace)
+8) Withdrawal and deposits are positive integers only (A check is inplace).
-9) I haven't added a user input to my methods as I assumed as part of the spec is to have already created objects, however there is user input in the Menu UI
+9) I haven't added a user input to my methods as I assumed as part of the spec is to have already created objects, however there is user input in the Menu UI.
-10) Date of birth is stored as a String value instead of using the date and time
+10) Date of birth is stored as a String value instead of using the date and time.